James William Freshfield: Legal career

 By 1811 the firm of Kaye & Freshfield had moved to New Bank Buildings.

 Freshfield's home was at Stoke Newington, then north of London.
-The dwelling known as Abney House, and was surrounded by parkland of the same name laid out by Lady Mary Abney and Dr Isaac Watts.
+The dwelling was known as Abney House, and was surrounded by parkland of the same name laid out by Lady Mary Abney and Dr Isaac Watts.
 One side of the estate ran along Church Street.
 The house was demolished in the nineteenth century, but its gates remain as the main entrance to the cemetery there.
 Freshfield lived next to Fleetwood House, where his neighbour and associate William Allen set up the Newington Academy for Girls in 1824.

 He was an active member of the Lowtonian Society, standing for election to posts in the society in 1816 and giving a dinner for them when he was appointed joint solicitor to the Bank of England in 1819.
 This was a time of change in the banking system, and Freshfields were involved in a considerable amount of litigation.
 Freshfield was in correspondence with the Prime Minister, Lord Liverpool and more distressingly involved in litigation relating to misappropriation of Bank funds by the firm's partner Charles Kaye, which led to the resignation of the latter.
 Other important clients for whom he acted included Lord Carrington and Earl Stanhope.

 Inevitably prior to the abolition of slavery in 1833 several of Freshfield's wealthier clients owned estates in the Caribbean and so conflicts arose with his anti-slavery convictions.
 Marriage settlements could be administered by solicitors over more than one generation, and it was as a trustee of one such settlement that Freshfield and his fellow trustee Alexander Baillie found themselves in 1827 temporarily the owners of fifteen slaves from an estate on Union Island.
 In one instance the firm tried to claim unpaid legal fees through the government scheme set up to compensate owners after abolition.
 Such situations have led to allegations that Freshfield profited from slavery in spite of his principles.

 In 1829 the firm was involved in handling the divorce case concerning Lady Ellenborough, a society scandal of the time.